Springfield Lakes

 Springfield Lakes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 35.8% of residents currently enrolled in formal education.
+Educational participation in the area is notably high, with 35.8% of residents currently enrolled in formal education.
 This includes 13.7% in primary education, 9.1% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education